 A Dilation and Curettage (D&C) is a minor surgical procedure performed on the uterus.
 It involves dilating the cervix and scraping or suctioning the uterine lining.
 This procedure is commonly done for diagnostic purposes, to remove tissue after a miscarriage, or to treat abnormal uterine bleeding.

 Because the uterus and cervix undergo direct manipulation during a D&C, your reproductive system needs time to heal.
-The cervix remains slightly open immediately after the procedure, which increases the risk of infection if sexual activity is resumed too soon.
-Additionally, vaginal bleeding or spotting can persist for days or weeks post-procedure.
+The cervix remains somewhat open immediately after the procedure, which increases the risk of infection if sexual activity is resumed too soon.
+Additionally, vaginal bleeding or spotting can persist for days after the procedure and sometimes longer.

 Understanding how your body recovers from a D&C helps clarify why timing sexual intercourse appropriately is crucial for both physical healing and emotional well-being.